 - How can you overcome normal or negative amortization?

-To understand amortization, let’s start with a brief overview of loans.
+To understand student loan amortization, let’s start with a brief overview of loans.
+There are two types:

 Amortization refers to the process of paying back an installment loan on a fixed payment schedule.
 Unlike a revolving loan, you can’t “re-borrow” money you’ve paid back, but your monthly payment amount under an installment loan won’t fluctuate the way it can under a revolving loan, either.